ridhipuppala/.github.io/resume.md

 layout: resume
 title: Résumé
 description: >
   Hello visitor!
-I am Ridhi Puppala, a final year student of IIT Madras with research interests in the area of intersection between Robotics, Control and Nonlinear systems theory.
-I aspire to pursue a research career in Robotics and Control.
+I am Ridhi Puppala, a final year student of IIT Madras with interests in the area of intersection between Robotics, Controls, Vision and Machine Learning.
+I aspire to pursue a career in Robotic System Development.
 hide_description: false
 menu: false
 order: 3